ZiboKNOW/BeliefMapNav/README.md

 This repo is heavily based on [VLFM](https://github.com/bdaiinstitute/vlfm), and referenced the code in [Stairway to Success](https://github.com/Zeying-Gong/ascent) in for the robot's stair-climbing/ascending and descending capabilities.
 We thank the authors for their great work.

-## :newspaper: License

-VLFM is released under the [MIT License](LICENSE).
-This code was produced as part of Naoki Yokoyama's internship at the Boston Dynamics AI Institute in Summer 2023 and is provided "as is" without active maintenance.
-For questions, please contact [Naoki Yokoyama](http://naoki.io) or [Jiuguang Wang](https://www.robo.guru).

 ## :black_nib: Citation

 If you use VLFM in your research, please use the following BibTeX entry.